Bryan-Legend/vassal-import/README.md

 A module for importing Vassal Board Game VMod files into Foundry.

 There are over 2300 board games available at http://www.vassalengine.org/wiki/Category:Modules.
-The modules listed there have the full consent of the board game publishers.
+The modules listed there have the consent of the board game publishers.

 **MANIFEST URL: https://raw.githubusercontent.com/Bryan-Legend/vassal-import/master/module.json**